rspec/rspec-rails/README.md

 ## Job specs

-Job specs default to residing in the `spec/jobs` folder.
-Tagging any context with the metadata `:type => :job` treats its examples as job specs.
+Tagging a context with the metadata `:type => :job` treats its examples as job specs.
+Typically these specs will live in `spec/jobs`.

 ```ruby
 require 'rails_helper'